DuncanRuns/FSG115-Macro/README.md

 ### Q: Why is the exe file so big?

 A: Because this is written in python, an exe to run python code must contain python itself and all modules used in the project.
-Some of the modules tend to be quite big, and to take only parts of the modules that are needed would be a very complex problem.
+Some of the modules tend to be quite big, and to take only parts of the modules that are needed would be a very complex problem without copying the module and doing hundreds of hours of working figuring out what is needed.